Scenario – Purchase of a leasehold residential property for joint owners costing £350,000.00

 How long will my house purchase take?

 It can be quicker or slower, depending on the parties in the chain.
-For example, if you are a first time buyer, purchasing a new build property with a mortgage in principle, it could take 10 weeks.
-However, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer, between 2 and 4 months.
+For example, if you are a first-time buyer, purchasing a new build property with a mortgage in principle, it could take 10 weeks.
+However, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer, between two and four months.
 In such, a situation additional charges would apply.

 * Our fee assumes that: